-As a chronic wound care hospital, physicians will also evaluate the patient’s wound and overall health in order to develop a personalized treatment plan.
+As a chronic wound care hospital, our physician will also evaluate the patient’s wound and overall health in order to develop a personalized treatment plan.
 With the help of their primary physicians, patients can learn to make positive changes in their lives that can improve their health in the future.

 The Wound and Hyperbaric Medicine Center provides evaluations, treatments and management of numerous types of problem wounds, including: